Types of Case Studies: Main Features and Examples

 • Event: This type concentrates on a particular event, such as a cultural or societal one, and explores its impact on the surrounding context.

-Researchers can choose the appropriate subject category by grasping these subjects' differences in an explanatory case study.
-Moreover, it develops effective approaches and strategies to achieve their goals.
+Researchers can choose the appropriate subject category by grasping these subjects' differences in an explanatory case study or when briefing a case.
+Moreover, it develops practical approaches and strategies to achieve their goals.

 What are the case study benefits?